Expert Guide: How Long Is the SAT?

 Below, we go over our three best tips for preparing for the SAT exam length.
 These will help you feel prepared for test day and teach you how to stay focused during the exam.

-#1: Take Full-Length SAT Practice Tests
+#1: Take Full-Length Digital SAT Practice Tests

-The best way to prepare for the timing and intensity of the SAT is to take full-length, strictly timed practice testsThis way, even if you're someone who easily gets tired during long stretches of testing, you can get used to the SAT’s format and time expectations.
+The best way to prepare for the timing and intensity of the digital SAT is to take full-length, strictly timed practice testsThis way, even if you're someone who easily gets tired during long stretches of testing, you can get used to the SAT’s format and time expectations.

 As you take your test, time yourself as you'll be timed on the actual SAT.
 This means no giving yourself extra time on a section and no skipping ahead if you finish one early!
-You should also take the breaks as described in the table at the beginning of this article.

 body_marathon